jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 At the risk of being Captain Obvious, the first stop in finding information about a new topic is the internet.

-Fortunately the internet is filled with educational resources.
+The internet is filled with educational resources.
 Most are free or reasonably priced.

 Your favorite search engine will return more references than you can possibly consume.